Jumballaya/game-map-maker/README.md

 ## TODO

 - Add tool selection
-  - Place Tile
-  - Erase Tile
+  - ~~Place Tile~~
-  - Flood fill
+  - ~~Erase Tile~~
-  - Square fill
+  - ~~Flood fill~~
 - Add Editor State struct
   - tool state
   - tile selection state
   - map tile data (tile size, map size in tiles, name, etc.)
       This map tile data will come from the XML map docs later on

 - Add undo/redo (Game Programming Patterns has a simple implementation in one of the chapters)
   - Command pattern
   - Add Mouse coords when over the canvas (both tile and pixel coords)
     - Message bar at the bottom for coords
       - Will eventually have messages for 'placed tile, ctrl+z to undo' type messages
 - Add Multi-layer support
   - UI update for layers panel
   - Currently selected layer
   - Tile tool on a layer
   - Tiles should now hold x/y data instead of row/col data
 - Add Options dropdown
   - GUI dropdown
     - Snap to grid on/off
 - Add pugixml and XML map file format
   - Document the file format
   - Read file and turn it into a TileMap